Kidney disease

 Dialysis

-You can’t live without having your blood cleaned properly.
-So, when someone’s kidneys have failed completely, a treatment called dialysis can take over the job of filtering and cleaning the blood.
+You cannot live without having your blood cleaned properly.
+If your kidneys have failed completely, a treatment called dialysis can take over the job of filtering and cleaning the blood.

 Kidney transplant

 A kidney transplant is an operation to have someone else’s healthy kidney put inside your body.
-If the transplant works well, you’ll no longer need dialysis.
+If the transplant works well, you no longer need dialysis.

 Some people decide to have ‘conservative’ treatment (also called palliative or supportive care) rather than dialysis or a transplant – particularly if they have other serious health problems.